 Hike a Butte

-What do locals do in Eugene's great outdoors?
-Run, go for bike rides, and go hiking.
-Hit one of two iconic Eugene trails that take you to the top of the two buttes that bookend Willamette Street, the main road that runs through the center of Eugene.
+Eugene's two buttes offer popular hiking trails.
 To the south, Spencer Butte climbs steeply through evergreen forests to an amazing rocky lookout with expansive valley views.
-On the north end, Skinner Butte offers a moderate mile climb or a drive to the top for those that would prefer to drive.
+On the north end, Skinner Butte offers a moderate, mile climb or a drive to the top for those that would prefer to drive.
 From here you can look straight down at Eugene's downtown and across the town to Spencer Butte.
 Both hikes are fun in their unique way, so give yourself double points for hiking both.

 See Downtown Eugene